Human trafficking in Bolivia: Prosecution (2010)

-Protection
+Protection (2010)

 The Bolivian government sustained modest efforts to protect trafficking victims over the last year.
 Although law enforcement officials identified child victims during police operations in brothels, the government lacks effective procedures for identifying trafficking victims among other vulnerable populations, such as child laborers.
 During the past year, law enforcement officials stationed along Bolivia's borders did not systematically attempt to identify victims of trafficking among emigrating Bolivians, though reports indicate hundreds of children leave the country under suspicious circumstances each month.
 In larger cities, such as La Paz and Santa Cruz, the government maintains small municipal shelters capable of caring for sex trafficking victims on a short-term basis, although some shelters limit services to girls.
-In addition to investigating and prosecuting cases, the anti-trafficking police unit in Santa Cruz provides trafficked individuals, along with victims of domestic violence, with medical assistance and shelter, and is seen as a successful model of integrated care.
+In addition to investigating and prosecuting cases, the anti-trafficking police unit in Santa Cruz provides trafficked individuals, along with victims of domestic violence, with medical assistance and shelter and is seen as a successful model of integrated care.
 Municipal shelters generally cannot, however, accommodate the demand for all forms of victim services, and in practice, services are limited to women and children trafficked into commercial sexual exploitation, with minimal resources available to male victims of trafficking or victims subjected to forced labor.
 Child victims may receive general care at a government-operated children's shelter, and NGOs and religious groups provide additional shelter care and reintegration training programs to trafficking victims.
 Temporary and long-term services for victims remain unavailable in parts of the country.
 The government has no dedicated programs to assist the significant numbers of Bolivians trafficked abroad and later repatriated to the country.
 The government encourages victims to participate in investigations and prosecutions of trafficking offenders, though victims often do not because of their fear of reprisals from traffickers.
 The government does not provide foreign trafficking victims with legal alternatives to deportation to countries where they may face hardship or retribution.
 While the government provided no specialized training in the identification of trafficking victims, other partners, including NGOs and foreign governments, provided training to police, prosecutors, and the general population.

-Prevention
+Prevention (2010)

 The government sustained previous levels of prevention and public awareness efforts, largely in collaboration with international donors.
-Bolivian authorities continued to forge partnerships with NGOs, international organizations, and other governments on prevention activities, and hosted the country's first International Trafficking in Persons conference in March 2009.
+Bolivian authorities continued to forge partnerships with NGOs, international organizations, and other governments on prevention activities and hosted the country's first International Trafficking in Persons conference in March 2009.
 No efforts to reduce demand for commercial sex acts or forced labor were reported during the year.
 The government provided anti-trafficking training for its troops before they deployed on international peacekeeping missions.